Charles W. Dempster: Career

-In 1897, Dempster received his teacher's certificate in Bannock County, Idaho, and taught school "for several years."
+In 1897, Dempster received his teacher's certificate in Bannock County, Idaho, and taught school "for several years".
 In 1903 he was "free employment agent" for the city of Anaconda, Montana, a position he resigned in June 1907.

-He was twice elected on the Labor ticket to the Montana House of Representatives,the first time in 1903.
+He was twice elected on the Labor ticket to the Montana House of Representatives, the first time in 1903.
 In his first term, he was the youngest member of the House, and in his second campaign, he received the highest number of votes of any candidate on the ballot.

-In 1903-1904, Dempster was president of the Butte Workingmen's Union.
+In 1903–1904, Dempster was president of the Butte Workingmen's Union.

 His wife was his law partner.

 In January 1905, Dempster introduced a bill to establish the use of whipping posts in Montana for the punishment of wife abusers and child abusers.
-He also introduced a bill "requiring street railway companies to provide a measure of protection for certain of their employes against inclement weather."
+He also introduced a bill "requiring street railway companies to provide a measure of protection for certain of their employees against inclement weather."

 In 1910, Dempster was elected secretary of the Idaho State Senate.
 He ran for the Republican nomination for Idaho governor in 1912.

-Dempster was nominated on the Republican ticket as a California Assembly candidate in August 1930, receiving a plurality vote over W.H.
-Lolllier, Raymond Tremaine, and Paul H. Bruns.
+Dempster was nominated on the Republican ticket as a California Assembly candidate in August 1930, receiving a plurality vote over W. H. Lolllier, Raymond Tremaine, and Paul H. Bruns.
 He was elected "as a regular Republican" in the 57th District.

 In June 1931, Dempster ran as a write-in candidate in the Los Angeles City Council District 11.
 Pencils stamped with the words "Write-in Charles W. Dempster" were found in and removed from election booths.

 In 1932, he ran as a candidate in an election to recall Mayor John C. Porter.
 He placed second in a ten-person race, with 74,069 votes to Porter's 168,294 (1,653 precincts of 1,744).

+In 1934, Dempster ran for Congress against incumbent Democrat John F. Dockweiler, but was defeated in the primary 50% to 36%.

+In 1935 he ran as the EPIC-endorsed candidate in the Los Angeles City Council District 5.
+He lost to incumbent Byron B. Brainard.

 Political stands

 In Montana, Dempster "championed women suffrage, legislation on behalf of labor, and other forward-looking measures."
-In Los Angeles, Dempster was known as a "staunch progressive" who favored municipal ownership of water and power resources.
+In Los Angeles, he was known as a "staunch progressive" who favored municipal ownership of water and power resources.

 In Los Angeles, he turned down an invitation to a yacht party for Republican candidates for the Legislature, sponsored by Southern California Edison, on the grounds that "I could not accept the hospitality of anybody who might be interested in some official act that I might be called upon to perform."

 He sponsored Assembly Bill 1630 in 1931 which would have forbidden a married woman from teaching in a school or taking any civil service examination.